torryatco/Basilica/readme.md

 }
 ```

+`grid-template-columns` can also be expressed as a series of fractions:

+`grid-template-columns: 1fr 1fr 1fr 1fr 1fr;`

+Or using shorthand:

+`grid-template-columns: repeat(5, 1fr);`

-Finally, by moving display grid to the body selector, we can use [grid areas](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas) to define our layout:
+By moving the `display: grid`  setting to the body selector, we can use [grid areas](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-areas) to define our layout:

 ```css
 @media (min-width: 600px) {